barbazul/1kfa/mod_guide_gm.md

  * an obvious symmetry is broken
  * pieces that should line up are askew
  * a pattern has an interruption
- * a narritive cliche is slightly off
+ * a narrative cliche is slightly off

 ### Ramp